 Make sure that there is an adequate air supply in front of the amplifier, and that the rear of the amplifier has sufficient space to allow the exhaust to escape.
 If the amplifier is rack-mounted, do not use covers or doors on the front or rear of the rack.
-If the heatsink temperature rises too high, its sensing circuit will mute the hot channel.
-If the power supply overheats, another sensing circuit will mute both output channels, until they cool down to a safe operating temperature
+Should a heat sink get too hot, its sensing circuit will mute the hot channel.
+If the power supply overheats, another sensing circuit will mute all output channels, until it cools down to a safe operating temperature.

 For installations with a central cooling system, usually found in fixed installations with a dedicated rack room, it may be necessary to calculate the maximum heat emission.
 Refer to Power consumption on page 9.
-Remember! never rack different makes of amplifier together that have opposing air flow characteristics.
+Remember!
+Never rack different makes of amplifiers together that have opposing air flow characteristics.